tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_readme_tutorial.md

 - how do you export the OpenAPI spec

 ## Demo the output
-- here can you just link to the Demos topic
+- here can you just link to the Demos topic: pubapis_readme_demo.html